 Related to inheritance is the concept of polymorphism.
 Polymorphism allows us to invoke the "correct" method in an inheritance hierarchy.
-We'll see how this is used later.
+We'll look at this in more detail later.

-The idea of inheritance is similar to the taxonomy of living things.
-You probably recall the following hierarchy from a biology class:
+The term inheritance comes from the genetic inheritance of traits.
+For example, you inherit characteristics from your parents.
+We can explore this idea with the taxonomy of living things.
+You may recall the following hierarchy from a biology class: